Skip to content

 terraform apply

-Verify that your application is working as expected, and that you can connect via ok forward.
+Test that your application works and that you can connect via ok forward.

 Step 5: Reset variables